INSIDE-information-systems/API4INSPIRE/EnvironmentalMonitoringFacility_Data.md

 In the following sections, we provide information on the source data used and transformations required for the provision of Environmental Monitoring Facilities under the extended INSPIRE Schema [https://schema.datacove.eu/EnvironmentalMonitoringFacilitiesFXX.xsd](https://schema.datacove.eu/EnvironmentalMonitoringFacilitiesFXX.xsd)

+The following modifications where made to the INSPIRE EnvironmentalMonitoringFacilities.xsd:
+* EnvironmentalMonitoringFacility
+  * Added ef:relatedFeature - xlink to other related features.
+We couldn't use ef:relatedTo as this must point to a further EF
+  * Added ef:sameAs - xlink to other representation of the same object
+* ObservingCapability
+  * Added ef:ultimateFeatureOfInterest - here we finally provide the cdtronconhydrographique link

 The following sections we describe the data source, mapping to the INSPIRE EnvironmentalMonitoringFacility featureType and subtypes as well as the creation of views for App Schema Mapping.